infinite-gears/python-excercises/README.md

 2. Create a new branch for your contributions.
 3. Make your changes, add new exercises, or make improvements to existing ones.
 4. Test your changes to ensure they work as expected.

+# License

+This Python Exercises repository is licensed under the MIT License.
+You are free to use, modify, and distribute the content for personal or educational purposes.

+Happy coding, and enjoy improving your Python skills!

 5. Commit your changes and create a descriptive commit message.
 6. Push your changes to your forked repository.
 7. Create a pull request to merge your changes into this repository.